 - You want to avoid all the auto-generated merged commit messages.

-Git Rebase using CMD
+Git Rebase using CMD or CLI

 Here are, in general, few steps which will tell you how to perform rebase using command line tool.

 - Navigate to the root directory of your project where you want to perform rebase.